-Facebook is still a good place to focus your social media efforts and sell your art, even with all of the news stories, algorithm changes and the platform’s focus on advertising.
-But how do you do that in 2018?
-I’m sharing tips for how you can organically grow and engage an audience and sell your art on Facebook.
+Is Facebook still a good marketing platform for your art business?
+Even with all of the negative news stories, algorithm changes, and its focus on paid advertising, yes, Facebook is still a good place to put your social media efforts and sell your art, as long as your ideal buyer is using the platform.
+I’m sharing tips on how you can organically grow and engage an audience and sell your art on Facebook.

 With 2 billion daily active users, Facebook is the most widely used social platform by a large margin (Source: Sprout Social).
 What this means for you: statistically, Facebook is too big to ignore.